 “Breadmakers by vocation” is Panod’s motto, and my goodness, the selection of delicious carbs on offer here is limitless.
 They have several shops, some with onsite cafés, and our favorite branch is on Calle Prim (also coincidentally near the Reserva y Cata shop; this is a super gourmet neighborhood).
 The philosophy at Panod is that industrial bread is terrible for digestion; it contributes to weight gain and can cause dietary intolerances.
-On the other hand, bread made truly naturally, like the Ancient Romans made, with organic grains and a long fermentation is a daily, necessary component for good health, offering essential amino acids, minerals, fibers, proteins, and magnesium, calcium, zinc, and iron.
-Panod make 20 different incredible varieties of bread daily, and we dare you only to buy one 🙂
+On the other hand, bread made truly naturally, like the Ancient Romans made, with organic grains and a long fermentation, is a daily, necessary component for good health, offering essential amino acids, minerals, fibers, proteins, and magnesium, calcium, zinc, and iron.
+Panod makes 20 different incredible varieties of bread daily, and we dare you only to buy one 🙂

 BACALAO/ SALT COD SPECIALISTS

 La Casa de Bacalao